On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Conclusion of the proof of Theorem

 Conjugating $G$ by an element of $\Aut(V)$, we may assume the standard basis of $V$ is obtained by concatenating bases of $g_1 U$, \ldots, $g_r U$.
 Thus $J$ consists of block matrices in $\GL_{3r+1}(2)$ of the form

 with $v_i \in g_i U$.
-Moreover, we may suppose that the basis of each $g_i U$ is chosen so that the stabiliser $T'_i$ of $0_V$ in $T_i$ is generated by the matrices in $T_i$ with $M_i=A$ and $M_i=B$ for $A$ and $B$ as in (\ref{AB}).
+Moreover, we may suppose that the basis of each $g_i U$ is chosen so that the stabiliser $T'_i$ of $0_V$ in $T_i$ is generated by the matrices in $T_i$ with $M_i=A$ and $M_i=B$, where $A$ and $B$ are as in (\ref{AB}).
 Then, by Lemma \ref{unique-168}, $v_i=\psi(M_i)$, so the elements of $J$ are as in (\ref{M-matrix}).